 CLS and Medical Humanities majors are encouraged to consult with the DUS early in the process.
 The DUS can offer early advice on topic and Supervisor selection.

 Students who decide to write a thesis will enroll in a year-long course (CPLS3995) starting in the Fall of their Senior Year.
-This year-long, 3-credit course (1 credit in Fall, 2 credits in Spring) will allow students to receive academic credits for their thesis, and to count the thesis towards completion of their major requirement when necessary (Requirement #10 of the CLS Course Chart).
+This year-long, 3-credit course (1.5 credits in Fall, 1.5 credits in Spring) will allow students to receive academic credits for their thesis, and to count the thesis towards completion of their major requirement when necessary (Requirement #10 of the CLS Course Chart).

 The Thesis: What Is It?